On the number of ordinary lines determined by sets in complex space: Preliminaries

-Central to the obtaining rank bounds for matrices is the notion of matrix scaling.
+Central to obtaining the rank bounds for matrices is the notion of matrix scaling.
 We now introduce this notion and provide some definitions and lemmas. \begin{definition}[Matrix Scaling] Let $A$ be an $m \times n$ matrix over some field $\FF$.
-For every $\rho \in \FF^m, \gamma \in \FF^n$ with all entries nonzero, the matrix $A^\prime$ with $A^\prime_{ij} = A_{ij}\cdot\rho_i\cdot\gamma_j$ is referred to as a scaling of $A$.
-Note that two matrices that are scalings of each other have the same rank. \end{definition}
+For every $\rho~\in~\FF^m$ and $\gamma~\in~\FF^n$ with all entries nonzero, the matrix $A^\prime$ with $A^\prime_{ij} = A_{ij}\cdot\rho_i\cdot\gamma_j$ is referred to as a {\em scaling} of $A$.
+We refer to the elements of the vectors $\rho$ and $\gamma$ as the {\em scaling coefficients}.
+Note that two matrices that are scalings of each other have the same rank and the same pattern of zero and non-zero entries. \end{definition}

 We will be interested in scalings of matrices that control the row and column sums.
 The following property provides a sufficient condition under which such scalings exist. \begin{definition}[Property-$S$] Let $A$ be an $m \times n$ matrix over some field.
 We say that $A$ satisfies Property-$S$ if for every zero submatrix of size $a \times b$, we have \end{definition}